Using a human-centered lens to redesign a complex multi-step flight upgrade workflow for a start-up.

 "Make it look better"

-Not only did user testing show their current design system was confusing to users, but that there was a deeper unresolved issue: Passengers didn’t trust the bidding process, and this was compounded by their lack of trust in the airline industry as a whole.
-I was met with a recurring sentiment from users:
+Passengers didn’t trust the bidding process, and this was compounded by their lack of trust in the airline industry as a whole.

 “I’m scared of losing my money.
 Our flight also got canceled once and it was a difficult situation to sort out.
 So I would rather not attempt anything new."